My dream is that elephants will no longer be used in the circus

 Call or write your mayor and other elected representatives and ask them to enact a ban on animals in circuses within your city or state limits.
 To find your elected state and local officials, visit congress.org and type in your zip code.

-Support H.R.
-3359, the Traveling Exotic Animal Protection Act
+Support the Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA)

 The U.S. lags far behind many other countries that have outlawed the use of animals in the circus.
-The Traveling Exotic Animal Protection Act represents federal legislation introduced by Congressman Jim Moran to end the use of wild animals in traveling circuses.
+Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA) represents federal legislation introduced by Congressman Jim Moran to end the use of wild animals in traveling circuses.
 If you would like to write your own personalized letter, details including talking points and sample letters and details including talking points can be found here.

 Join a Stop Circus Suffering campaign